humford/henrywilliams.xyz/content/authors/henry/_index.md

 - Visitors
 ---

-Henry is a student at Columbia University studying mathematics and computer science.
-He is currently the Chairman of the Board of [The Gravel Institute](https://gravelinstitute.org).
-He led Former Senator Mike Gravel's 2020 campaign for president to shift the dialogue in the democratic party on war, democracy, and justice.
+Henry is a student at Columbia University studying mathematics and computer science, on leave to pursue various projects.
+He is currently the Chairman of the Board for [The Gravel Institute](https://gravelinstitute.org), a 501(c)4 political non-profit dedicated to combating right-wing disinformation online.
+He led Former Senator Mike Gravel's 2020 campaign for president to shift the dialogue in the Democratic Party on war, democracy, and justice.
 He was also selected as a 2019 Data Science Institute Scholar, studying AI-powered recommedation systems for education at EdLab, Teacher's College.